NanoCalc/FRETCalc/README.md

 # Spectral Data
 In the [`spectral-data` folder](https://github.com/NanoCalc/FRETCalc/tree/main/spectral-data), you will find additional data that can be used to obtain FRET parameters for different molecules.
 Which are:

-- Emission spectre
+- Emission spectrum of the donor
-- Extinction coefficient
+- Extinction coefficient spectrum of the acceptor
-- Refractive index
+- Refractive index spectrum of the donor/acceptor blend

-of different molecules.
 You can also directly download them [here](https://github.com/NanoCalc/FRETCalc/releases/download/FRETCalc-1.0-alpha/spectral-data.tar.gz)

 # Acknowledgments
 The authors acknowledge financial support from CNPq (grant 381113/2021-3) and LCNano/SisNANO 2.0 (grant 442591/2019-5).
 L.B. (grant E-26/202.091/2022 process 277806)  and G.C. (grant E-26/200.627/2022 and E-26/210.391/2022 process 271814) are greatfully for financial support from FAPERJ.
 The authors also acknowledge the computational support of Núcleo Avançado de Computação de Alto Desempenho (NACAD/COPPE/UFRJ), Sistema Nacional de Processamento de Alto Desempenho (SINAPAD) and Centro Nacional de Processamento de Alto Desempenho em São Paulo (CENAPAD-SP) and technical support of SMMOL - solutions in functionalyzed materials.